maubanel/UE5-Animations/fixing-model/README.md

 ##### `Step 4.`\|`ITA`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Go back to the material and look at the texture plugged into the opacity mask.
+Go back to the material and look at the texture plugged into the **Opacity Mask**.
 It is the full 4 channels.
 This is wrong.

 ![channel for opacity is wrong](images/ChannelForOpacityIsWrong.jpg)